maitraiyeetiwari/Gaussian-fit-spectrum/README.md

 # Model Building

 Running the script in gildas, prompts the user to select the velocity range within which the emission is detected.
-Once this is done, the code fits a gaussian to the spectrum. ngc197*.greg is the file with one gaussian fit.
+Once this is done, the code fits a gaussian to the spectrum. ngc197*.greg is the file with 2 gaussian fit.

 # Note